 Remove nonessential content, such as ornamental page borders, from the logical structure tree

 To perform advanced reading order and tagging tasks, such as fixing complex tables, removing obsolete tags, and adding alternate text to links, use the Tags panel.
-The panel contains an alternate set of tools and features for manipulating PDF tags.
 For more information, see Edit tags with the Tags panel.

 - Choose View > Page Display > Single Page View, when using the Touch Up Reading Order tool.
 When you click the Clear Page Structure button, Acrobat clears tags from all visible pages, even pages that are only partially visible.

 You can select Touch Up Reading Order options from the dialog box, from the pop-up menu that appears when you right-click a highlighted region, or from the options menu in the Order panel.
 The Touch Up Reading Order tool includes the following options: